MooersLab/jupyterlabpymolpysnips/README.md

 # jupyterlabpymolpysnips

-The jupyterlabpymolpysnips library had PyMOL code written in Python for use in Jupyter Notebooks that source the PyMOL api.
+The jupyterlabpymolpysnips library had PyMOL code written in Python for use in Jupyter Notebooks that source the PyMOL API.
 This library is designed for use with the `jupyterlab-snippets-multimenu` [extension](https://github.com/kuanpern/jupyterlab-snippets-multimenus) for Jupyter Lab.
 This extension requires *JupyterLab version >= 2.0* and *Node.js*.
 Node.js can be installed by one of several different software managers including HomeBrew and Anaconda.